Black conservatism: United States

-Condoleezza Rice and Colin Powell were also two prominent politicians of the Republican Party, serving as members of the highest-ranking members of the federal Executive Branch and becoming the first African-American Secretaries of State.
+Condoleezza Rice and Colin Powell were also two prominent politicians of the Republican Party, serving as the highest-ranking members of the federal Executive Branch and becoming the first African-American Secretaries of State.
 In his 1996 retirement speech before the Republican National Convention, General Colin Powell stated that, "My sister and I were taught to believe in ourselves.
 We might be considered poor, but we were rich in spirit. ...
 We were taught by my parents to always, always, always believe in America.
 Ineffective government, excessive government, wasteful government, that is the kind of government that we Republicans intend to defeat.
 The Republican Party ... must always be the party of inclusion.
 The Hispanic immigrant who became a citizen yesterday must be as precious to us as a Mayflower descendant; the descendant of a slave or of a struggling miner in Appalachia must be as welcome — and must find as much appeal — in our party as in any other party or any other American might.
 It is our diversity that has made us strong. ...
 I have been asked many times why I became a Republican.
 I became a Republican because like you, I believe our party best represents the principles of freedom, opportunity, and limited government upon which our nation was founded. ...
 These are the things that remain constant.
 These are the things that unite us.
 There are other eternal truths, other eternal constants in our lives.
 A country that exists by the grace of a divine providence.
 A divine providence that gave us this land, told us to be good stewards of it and to be good stewards of each other.
 A land that God has truly, truly blessed and that we are proud to call America."

 Some elected black conservatives include Florida representative Allen West, U.S. Senator Tim Scott of South Carolina, former Oklahoma representative J.C.
 Watts, and former Connecticut representative Gary Franks.
 Other notable black conservatives include economist Thomas Sowell, former Secretary of State Condoleezza Rice, perennial political candidate Alan Keyes, and Supreme Court justice Clarence Thomas.
 In 2009, Michael Steele became the first black man to chair the Republican National Committee.
-In 2011, Herman Cain was considered the leading Republican presidential nominee for a period of time.
+In 2011, Herman Cain was considered the leading candidate for the Republican presidential nomination for a period of time.
 In addition there are a number of up and coming voices in the arena of political talks shows, and guest analysts such as Dr. Carol Swain, professor of political science from Vanderbilt University with multiple appearances on CNN, Fox News, PBS, C-SPAN, and ABC Headline News.